Kerala HC dismisses beedi tycoon's appeal in murder case | Law-Order

 The Kerala High Court on Friday dismissed an appeal filed by beedi baron Mohammed Nisham challenging a trial court order sentencing him for life for killing a security guard in a fit of rage by ramming his luxury vehicle in Thrissur district seven years ago.

+In its 2016 order, the the Additional District Court, Thrissur had also awarded 24 years in jail for Nisham and in addition and slapped a fine of Rs 80.30 lakh on him.
+He is currently serving his jail term.

+''We find absolutely no reason to, in any manner, interfere with the conviction as found in the judgment impugned.
+We uphold the conviction of the accused, as passed by the trial court and as a consequence dismiss the appeal of the accused,'' the high court said in the order.

-Nisham, who was in an ''inebriated'' state, had allegedly in a fit of rage assaulted Chandrabose (51) and later rammed his luxury vehicle against him in the early hours of 29 January, 2015.
+Nisham had in a fit of rage assaulted Chandrabose (51) and later rammed his luxury vehicle against him in the early hours of 29 January, 2015.
 He was irked over the delay in the guard opening the main gates of a posh residential complex 'Shobha city' in Thrissur.

 The severely injured guard, treated in a hospital with ventilator support, died on 16 February.
 The case had evoked widespread protests across the state.